 One of the most recent reviews for The Swamp Fairy

-A review for Cloud Dancer
+A recent review for stranger abduction

 Please visit Amazon or Mae’s website to view all her books.

-An extract from a recent review for A Desolate Hour
+A recent review for A Desolate Hour

 Lucinda E. Clarke, Buy: http://www.amazon.com/Lucinda-E-Clarke/e/B00FDWB914